sk-classroom/asc-final-exam/exam-examples.md

    >Answer: B) Applying negative sampling

 62. A user is interested in improving the accuracy of a word2vec model for a specific domain.
 Which of the following strategies would be most effective?
-   - [ ] A) Using a pre-rained model from a different domain
+   - [ ] A) Using a pre-trained model from a different domain
-   - [ ] B) Incorporating domain-pecific texts into the training corpus
+   - [ ] B) Incorporating domain-specific texts into the training corpus
    - [ ] C) Decreasing the window size for context words
    - [ ] D) Increasing the number of hidden layers in the model
-   >Answer: B) Incorporating domain-pecific texts into the training corpus
+   >Answer: B) Incorporating domain-specific texts into the training corpus

 63. When evaluating a word2vec model, a user notices that the vectors for antonyms are closer than expected.
 What could be a reason for this observation?
    - [ ] A) The model was trained with a very small corpus